CentreforCities/general-election-2024-data-tool/README.md

 Much of this data is not currently available at the constituency level, so Centre for Cities has used data at small geographies (OAs/LSOAs/MSOAs) and assigned it to the new constituencies where they overlap.

 This repo contains the final mastersheet produced for this tool for every constituency in Great Britain as a CSV.
-The workbook is available on request.
+The full workbook is available on request.

 ## Understanding the Data